corda/corda-solutions/docs/source/deployment/flagdays.rst

 #.
 Opting-out does not compromise the sub-zone’s long term plan to join the public zone

 - It should be noted however, the more sub-zones diverge in parameter settings over time the harder it will be to merge back in to the public zone in future

+- Segregated sub-zones capability is estimated to be available in Corda Network Q3 2018

+- Production will follow after successful customer test in UAT

 The diagram below outlines the the overview of SSZ.